Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 ## Project Structure

+### Accounts
-### 1. The system has 4 types of accounts: StudentChecking, Checking, Savings, and CreditCard
+### requirement 1: The system has 4 types of accounts: StudentChecking, Checking, Savings, and CreditCard

    ## Account class
    ### Parent class